 Before you get tangible results, you need to build a stock image portfolio, which requires a structured working.
 I recommend setting a goal of how many photos you are able to upload on a weekly, monthly or annual basis.
-So it depends on you, how much time do you have and how much you can invest.
+So it depends on you how much time do you have and how much can you invest.
 If you have a 9/45 job, it would be difficult to upload 200 high-quality pictures a month.
 In this case you could set a goal to upload 20 pictures a month.
-It doesn’t sound like much but uploading 20 stock photos each month is better than no uploading of stock images at all.
+It doesn’t sound like much but uploading 20 stock photos each month is better than no uploading stock images at all.

 Where to sell stock photos